seatable/seatable-scripts/manual/python/files.md

 * name: the file name after uploading
 * content:  file content , which is a bytes object
-* file_type:  image or file, default by file if set to None
+* file_type:  image or file, default is file if not set
 * replace: replace the file of save name,  default by False

 Return